prmuwanga/my-ecornell-portfolio/README.md

-This portfolio highlights projects I completed as part of my Machine Learning course at Cornell.
-It features practical applications of key machine learning techniques, ranging from supervised learning to deep learning.
-By using real-world datasets and tools commonly used in the industry.

-Key Topics
+📘 Cornell Machine Learning Portfolio

+Welcome to my Machine Learning project portfolio, developed during my coursework at Cornell.
+This collection showcases hands-on implementations of essential ML techniques—from supervised learning models to neural networks applied to real-world datasets using industry-standard tools.

+🔍 What You'll Find Here
+Explore practical solutions and insights across a range of topics:

 Supervised Learning